 Day 2: Húsafell

-Day 3: Thórsmörk
+Day 3: Thórsmörk and Eyjafjallajökull

 Day 4: Svínafellsjökul, Jökulsárlón and Svartifoss

-Our last stop of the day was Svartifoss, the basalt cascade.
-After falling on the ice a couple of times (or three), we headed to our next accommodation in Kirkjubaerjarklaustur, where we could see the northern lights in a much clearer way.
+Our last stop of the day was Svartifoss, the basalt waterfall.
+We made it there for sunset and after falling on the ice a couple of times (or three), we headed to our next accommodation in Kirkjubaerjarklaustur, where we could see the northern lights in a much clearer way.

 Day 5: Surroundings of Vík

-Day 6: Reykjanes Peninsula
+Day 6: Reykjanes Peninsula and Blue Lagoon

-This day we took it very calmly.
-We head towards the Reykjanes Peninsula (whose roads were icy!) to visit Lake Kleifarvatn and Krísuvík before spending about 3 hours soaking in the Blue Lagoon.
-After the bath we headed to Reykjavik, where after leaving our stuff at the guesthouse we decided to go out and try the city’s most famous hot dogs at Baejarins Beztu Pylsur and visited the Harpa building for another infinite photo shoot.
+After our relaxing bath we finally made it to Reykjavik, where after leaving our stuff at the guesthouse we decided to go out and try the city’s most famous hot dogs at Baejarins Beztu Pylsur and visited the Harpa building for another photo shoot.